 Change in the world of work offers opportunities and risks

 The discussions about the home office show clearly the change of our working world away from fixed structures to more personal freedom.

 However, home workers are now faced with the challenge of maintaining their personal network and remaining visible to bosses and colleagues despite spatial distance.
 This is precisely where the risks and chances of the new form of work lie.

-And how quickly these are exceeded can be seen especially in the area of occupational health management: That companies like Facebook and Apple take care of the health of their employees, make fitness rooms and healthy food available free of charge initially sounds positive.
+And how quickly these are exceeded can be seen in the subject of occupational health management: That companies like Facebook and Apple, taking care of the health of their employees, providing fitness rooms and healthy food free of charge, sounds positive at first.